-Corvus Energy has supplied Energy Storage Systems to a range of short sea vessels, such as chemical tankers and container vessels.
+Corvus Energy has supplied Energy storage (ESS) to a range of short sea vessels, such as chemical tankers, bulk carriers and container vessels.

 A short-sea vessel typically uses ESS for:

 - Optimized energy consumption by load levelling and peak shaving